 Setting up small groups in ChurchSuite is quick and easy.
-To add a small group to your ChurchSuite account, simply go to "Small Groups" > "Groups" and click Add group.
+To add a small group to your ChurchSuite account, simply go to the Groups section of the Small Groups module and click Add group.

-Fill in all the details for the group - the group Name and group Start Date are required fields.
+On the Add group pop-up, fill in all the details for the group - the group Name and group Start Date are required fields.

 Custom group meeting details

 Many of ChurchSuite's reports include the option to filter by the group's Meets on day.
 For groups where a "Custom" Frequency has been specified, the Various Days report filter option should be used to match groups with custom, unspecified meeting days.

 Optionally specify the group's Location and Postcode.
 You can provide a generic location name and partial postcode if you wish e.g. "Bill & John's House, Beeston, NG4".
 A group Start Date is required - this can be a past or future date.

 Optionally set the group's Tags and Cluster - see the related support articles - and add a brief Description of the group e.g. what does the group do, who is it suitable for?
 Multi-site churches will be able to set the Site that the group belongs too - small groups can either be site-specific or "All Sites".